-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy? $N\!/\!A$
+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-What is the minimum share of socially sustainable investments?
+What is the minimum share of investments in transitional and enabling activities?

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?